2004 Royal Bank Cup

 The 2004 Royal Bank Cup was the 34th Junior "A" 2004 ice hockey National Championship for the Canadian Junior A Hockey League.

-The Royal Bank Cup was competed for by the winners of the Doyle Cup, Anavet Cup, Dudley Hewitt Cup, the Fred Page Cup and a host city.
+The winners of the Doyle Cup, Anavet Cup, Dudley Hewitt Cup and the Fred Page Cup along with the host city completed for the Royal Bank Cup.

 The tournament was hosted by the Grande Prairie Storm in Grande Prairie, Alberta.